jfrog/charts/stable/artifactory-ha/README.md

 ```

 #### AWS S3
+**NOTE** Keep in mind that when using the `aws-s3` persistence type, you will not be able to provide an IAM on the pod level.
+In order to grant permissions to Artifactory using an IAM role, you will have to attach the IAM role to the machine(s) on which Artifactory is running.
+This is due to the fact that the `aws-s3` template uses the `JetS3t` library to interact with AWS.
+If you want to grant an IAM role at the pod level, see the `AWS S3 Vs` section.

 To use an AWS S3 bucket as the cluster's filestore.
 See [S3 Binary Provider](https://www.jfrog.com/confluence/display/RTF/Configuring+the+Filestore#ConfiguringtheFilestore-S3BinaryProvider)
 - Pass AWS S3 parameters to `helm install` and `helm upgrade`
 ```bash